Betta Splendid

 Here's what to do first:

-4. Once the fish has a QT home, float it in the original tank to keep the fish warm.
+- If the fish has a small QT home, consider floating it in the original tank to keep the fish warm.
 You can tape the QT container against the tank.
 Doing so will prevent the QT from tipping or being knocked around.
 Take care that if it has a lid with holes that it doesn't flip over, which will drown the betta.

 Now that the fish has a temporary home to be treated in, you need to focus on the water:

-1. Change the water 100% in the QT tank.
+- Put new, clean water in the QT tank.
 This helps get rid of or discourage bacterial growth.
-Be sure to properly acclimate the fish when doing the 100% change in the QT.
+Be sure to properly acclimate the fish when adding it into this temporary home.

-2. Try and keep the water the QT tank is bobbing in at or around 76-78'F. This range discourages the spread of bacterial growth.
+- Try and keep the water the QT tank in at or around 76-78'F. This range discourages the spread of bacterial growth.
 When higher, it encourages growth, and when under 76'F, it is not safe for a betta.

-3. Keep the lights off in the tank as well as the filter ( if you are treating in-tank), as the current will hinder fin regrowth.
+- Consider keeping the lights off in the tank, shut the filter off ( if you are treating in-tank), as the current will hinder fin regrowth and the carbon in the filter media will take out medicines in the water and make them ineffective.

 Aquarium Salt